 What I want to teach them are the different types of barber set ups you can have, expected rate of payment and how they can negotiate these things, building your own brand.
 It sounds obvious, but I find that a lot of barbers lack this key knowledge.

 Roger Waluube is the owner of Pelham House Care Home and Aspire Home Carers .
 These organisations provide outstanding care for people with mild dementia and people in need of palliative care.
 As well as his great work in social care, he is also known for his appearance on the BBC Panorama special titled ‘The Forgotten Frontline’.
 In this heart-breaking TV special, he opened up on the tragic events that saw half of his residents killed by corona virus and the lack of government support for care services like Pelham House Care Home.

-Click here to subscribe to the weekly newsletter
+Clickhereto subscribe to the weekly newsletter and hereto donate to this blog.

 Roger’s career in health services started when he joined the NHS graduate scheme, following completion of a masters in Human Resource Management.
 Whilst at the NHS, he worked in a number of roles, some of which were management positions.
 After his 4-year stint at the NHS, Roger felt he wanted a change and so joined Ernst and Young, where he worked as a consultant on healthcare companies.